-(b) trade marks which are devoid of any distinctive character; (c) trade marks which consist exclusively of signs or indications which may serve, in trade, to designate the kind, quality, quantity, intended purpose, value, geographical origin or the time of production of the goods or of rendering of the service, or other characteristics of the goods or service; (d) trade marks which consist exclusively of signs or indications which have become customary in the current language or in the bona fide and established practices of the trade; 3.
-Paragraph 1(b), (c) and (d) shall not apply if the trade mark has become distinctive in relation to the goods or services for which registration is requested in consequence of the use which has been made of it.' der the heading 'Limitation of the effects of a Community trade mark', Article 12 Regulation No 40/94 provides: 'A (fror Community trade mark shall not entitle the proprietor to prohibit a third party n using in the course of trade: T 1 0054 provided he uses them in accordance with honest practices in industrial or commercial matters.'
-The facts On 23 April 1998 Erpo filed an application with OHIM for registration as a Community trade mark of the phrase DAS PRINZIP DER BEQUEMLICHKEIT for goods in Class 8 (tools (hand-operated); cutlery), Class 12 (land vehicles and parts therefor) and Class 20 (household furniture, in particular upholstered furniture, seating, chairs, tables, unit furniture, as well as office furniture) in accordance with the Nice Agreement concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks of 15 June 1957, as revised and amended.
-The OHIM examiner rejected that application by decision of 4 June 1999 on the ground that that word combination designated a characteristic of the goods concerned and was devoid of any distinctive character.
-Erpo then appealed against that decision.
-By the contested decision, the OHIM Third Board of Appeal annulled the examiner's decision to the extent to which he had rejected the claim for products in I - 10055
+- (b) trade marks which are devoid of any distinctive character; - (c) trade marks which consist exclusively of signs or indications which may serve, in trade, to designate the kind, quality, quantity, intended purpose, value, geographical origin or the time of production of the goods or of rendering of the service, or other characteristics of the goods or service; - (d) trade marks which consist exclusively of signs or indications which have become customary in the current language or in the bona fide and established practices of the trade;

+3. Paragraph 1(b), (c) and (d) shall not apply if the trade mark has become distinctive in relation to the goods or services for which registration is requested in consequence of the use which has been made of it.'

+Under the heading 'Limitation of the effects of a Community trade mark', Article 12 of Regulation No 40/94 provides:

+'A Community trade mark shall not entitle the proprietor to prohibit a third party from using in the course of trade:

-(b) indications concerning the kind, quality, quantity, intended purpose, value, geographical origin, the time of production of the goods or of rendering of the service, or other characteristics of the goods or service;
+a t (b) indications concerning the kind, quality, quantity, intended purpose, value, geographical origin, the time of production of the goods or of rendering of the service, or other characteristics of the goods or service;